Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: Theoretical ultraviolet completion

 In Secs.~\ref{scsp} and \ref{uvcom}, we discuss the strong-coupling symmetric phase and the critical point of phase transition as a UV fixed point to realise an effective theory for composite particles.
 In Secs.~\ref{firstorder} and \ref{weakc}, we show the weak first-order phase transition to the symmetry-breaking phase in the weak coupling regime.
-In Sec.~\ref{disso}, we discuss how composite particles dissolve into their constituents at the phase transition, leading to an SM Higgs boson.
+In Sec.~\ref{disso}, we discuss how composite particles dissolve into their constituents at the phase transition, leading to a composite SM Higgs boson.
 In Secs.~\ref{SSBS} and \ref{extrap}, we present the investigations on the IR fixed point for the low-energy SM model in connection with the UV fixed point for the theory of composite particles.
-In the last section \ref{phenoW}, we discuss the phenomenological implications of massive composite bosons and massless $W^\pm$ and $Z^0$ gauge bosons.
+In the last section \ref{phenoW}, we discuss the phenomenological implications of composite SM Higgs boson in the IR domain, massive composite bosons and massless $W^\pm$ and $Z^0$ gauge bosons in the UV domain.